 • Unofficial transcripts

-• Three letters of reference
+• Two letters of reference

-• Letter outlining the student’s career goals and experience as an intern, in student or professional media,
+• Letter outlining the student’s career goals and experience as an intern, in student or professional media, or extracurricular activities.

 • Letter or documentation regarding financial need (only for scholarship awards that require proof.)